-Limitations on sampling were needed for the following data sources:
+Limitations on sampling were required for the following data sources:

-- CT: Connecticut Hospital Association - CHA is to be notified if more than 50% of their hospitals appear in any vear of the NIS. - o 2007 NIS 31% of the hospitals were sampled. - IL: Illinois Department of Public Health - Illinois requested that no more than 40% of Illinois discharges appear in any discharge quarter of NIS data. - 2007 NIS 24% of the discharges in Illinois were sampled.
+- CT: Connecticut Hospital Association - CHA is to be notified if more than 50% of their hospitals appear in any year of the NIS. - 2008 NIS 21% of the hospitals were sampled. - IL: Illinois Department of Public Health - Illinois requested that no more than 40% of Illinois discharges appear in any discharge quarter of NIS data. - 2008 NIS 21% of the discharges in Illinois were sampled.
 No hospitals were dropped from the sampling frame. - MI: Michigan Health & Hospital Association - Reporting of total charge is limited in the Michigan data.
 Thirty-one of 143 hospitals were dropped from the sampling frame because they did not report any total charges.
 These hospitals were fairly evenly distributed by hospital type.
-There were no sampling strata in the State containing only hospitals without total charges. - NE: Nebraska Hospital Association - Two out of 85 hospitals were dropped from the sampling frame because they had incomplete data and were missing a high percentage of
+There were no sampling strata in the State containing only hospitals without total charges. - OH: Ohio Hospital Association - Three hospitals were dropped from the sampling frame to meet additional Ohio confidentiality requirements. - SC: South Carolina State Budget & Control Board - Two hospitals were dropped from the sampling frame to meet additional South Carolina confidentiality requirements. - VA: Virginia Health Information - VHI is to be notified if more than 50% of their hospitals appear in any year of the NIS. - \circ 2008 NIS 21% of the hospitals were sampled.